Skip to main content

 docker compose logs --tail=200 gateway

-• openclaw onboard exited non-zero — usually Node version mismatch or a bad SUPABASE_SERVICE_ROLE_KEY.
-Check docker compose exec gateway node --version — must be v24.x.
+• openclaw onboard exits non-zero — usually a bad SUPABASE_SERVICE_ROLE_KEY or Node version mismatch.
+Check: docker compose exec gateway node --version (must be v24.x).
 Re-confirm the service role key in Supabase → Settings → API.

-• Xtigervnc won’t start — stale lock files from a crash.
-Nuke the volume: docker compose down && docker volume rm yourhq-gateway-state && docker compose up -d gateway.
+• Xtigervnc won’t start (stale lock files) — clear the state volume: docker compose down && docker volume rm yourhq-gateway-state && docker compose up -d gateway.

 docker compose exec gateway tail -50 /home/openclaw/xfce.log